zumbiepig/MineXLauncher/README.md

 # MineXLauncher-Beta
-## MineXLauncher-Beta is a static HTML Minecraft launcher designed for Eaglercraft servers.
+## MineXLauncher-Beta is a HTML Minecraft launcher designed for Eaglercraft servers.

 ### Features
 Eaglercraft Integration: Specifically tailored for Eaglercraft clients and adding servers to the server list.